reemshai10/jfrogAssignmentCli/README.md

 CLI for [JFrog Artifactory](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI)

 ## Setup
-to run this script your need to download jo . we use mac.
+to run this script your need to download jo and jq . we use mac.

 use the terminal command line.